How to make the best of 1 day in Uji, Kyoto

 There are many tea related products which you can try such as “dango” dumplings, soba noodles or ice-cream.

-I recommend that you do this on your return walk back from Byodoin Temple.
+Georgina suggests: That you explore the Omotesando street on your return walk back from Byodoin Temple.
 This means you can take a break for a snack or lunch before you are onward to the next stage of your journey.

 2 | Byōdōin Temple (平等院), Uji, Kyoto